pyscf/pyscf.github.io/source/theory/dft.rst

 OPTXCORR       0.7344536875999693*SLATER - 0.6984752285760186*OPTX
 =============  ========================================

 The list above is incomplete.
-Please refer to libxc manual (https://www.tddft.org/programs/libxc/functionals/) for complete list of the hybrid functionals.
+Please refer to the libxc manual (https://www.tddft.org/programs/libxc/functionals/) for a complete list of hybrid functionals.

 The (aliased) pure functionals for libxc are